makidzusi/TreeFileView/README.md

 # html vue test

+## My first test task for the position of junior developer, which I successfully received, no changes in the code since September 2021

 ## Objective
 Provide a responsive presentation of files and folders in any style of your choice and publish on github pages